 Clothing considerations Choosing what to wear during clinical rotations, residency and beyond Ava DiGirolamo, OMS III, shares her recommendations for choosing your attire as a medical student or young physician, and also discusses how student and physician attire can impact patient and peer perceptions.
 Feb.
-28, 2025FridayMarch 2025 issue What's Trending Ava DiGirolamo, OMS III Student Doctor DiGirolamo is an OMS III at the Chicago College of Osteopathic Medicine.
+28, 2025FridayMarch 2025 issue What's Trending Ava DiGirolamo, OMS III DiGirolamo is an OMS III at the Chicago College of Osteopathic Medicine.
 Contact Student Doctor DiGirolamo

 remember to leave you cologne, perfumes, aftershaves, etc at home. while on your pediatric rotations.
 The scents trigger asthma exacerbations especially in hospitalized kidlets.
 Mar.
 6, 2025, at 11:04 am Reply